chenjundongted/CourseProject/README.md

 `topic annotation.txt`: Each line contains the labeled topic of the corresponding news.
 Each label is seperated by a comma.
 ## Usage of Code
 ### Install
-To run the code, the following python modules are needed: bs4, re, selenium, urllib, beautifulsoup
+To run the code, the following python modules are needed: bs4, re, selenium, urllib
 ### To run the scraper
 -   Clone the GitHub: